Back to Articles

 • Guesthouses and self-catering apartments: Qualifying equally where the stay is directly connected with attending the hospital for the child's treatment.

 • Ronald McDonald House and similar charity accommodation: Where a family stays in a charity-operated facility associated with a hospital and pays a contribution, the contribution paid qualifies.
-Where the accommodation is provided entirely free of charge, no qualifying expense exists.
+Where the accommodation is provided entirely at no additional cost, no qualifying expense exists.

 Hygiene products and special clothing: the €500 cap